Airspace change process

 Cost implications

-We will ensure a Regulatory Impact Statement (cost: benefit analysis) is included for major change proposals, which considers the cost implications for all airspace users.
+We will make sure to include a Regulatory Impact Statement for major change proposals, which considers the cost implications for all airspace users.

 Compliance